yanfd/yanfd/README.md

 **`Digital Alcoholic (Developer/Photographer/Creator)`**

 - Every human being has natural psychological needs.

-- You need to feel you belong.

-- You need to feel your life has meaning and purpose.

-- You need to feel that people see you and value u.

-- You need to feel you’ve got a future that makes sense.

-- And if these needs can not be satisfied.
+You need to feel you belong.
+You need to feel your life has meaning and purpose.
+You need to feel that people see you and value u.
+You need to feel you’ve got a future that makes sense.
+And if these needs can not be satisfied,

 - WE SUFFER.

    <p align="left">